Choosing Suitable SAT Test Dates And Locations

 SAT Test Dates that are Ideal for you

-SAT is conducted several times in a year by College Board.
-Subject tests are not conducted on all the SAT test dates locations.
-Different subjects are conducted on different SAT test dates locations according to the discretion of College Board.
+It is conducted several times in a year by College Board.
+Subject tests are not conducted on all the SAT test dates and locations.
+Different subjects are conducted on different dates and locations according to the discretion of College Board.

 How to Select Dates

-The selection of SAT test dates locations is very important and it should be done very carefully.
+The selection of dates is very important and it should be done very carefully.
 There are a lot of steps involved during the registration process and planning is essential.
-Also note, that it is not necessary to take SAT and the subjects tests on the same date but it is advisable to take both together.
-Here are a few things you need to consider before deciding your SAT test dates locations.
+Also note, that it is not necessary to take examination and the subjects tests on the same date but it is advisable to take both together.
+Here are a few things you need to consider before deciding.

 - Keep the application deadlines in mind.
 Regularly visit the websites of colleges that you want to apply to.
-Students generally take SAT during their junior year as well as senior year.
+Students generally take exam during their junior year as well as senior year.

 - Be aware of your own preparation.
-If you feel that you are not ready to take SAT then visit the College Board site www.collegeboard.org and attempt some sample questions.
+If you feel that you are not ready to take it then visit the College Board site the link to which is as follows: www.collegeboard.org and attempt some sample questions.
 The site will also give you many tools and resources for preparation.

 - The payments that you make towards registration and other features are not refundable.
-So be completely sure about your SAT test dates locations.
+So be completely sure about it.

-- If you want to attempt the SAT subject tests on the same day as SAT, make sure that the subject test of your interest is administered on that particular date.
-Also remember that the subject tests require a little more preparation than SAT does therefore make sure you are well prepared before you decide the SAT test dates locations.
+- If you want to attempt the subject tests on the same day as SAT, make sure that the subject test of your interest is administered on that particular date.
+Also remember that the subject tests require a little more preparation than SAT does therefore make sure you are well prepared before you decide the dates and locations for examination.